wp-digital/wp-project-skeleton/README.md

 #### Cron

-By default, WordPress cron is disabled, but it's possible to enable it:
+By default, WordPress cron is disabled, but it's possible to enable it through environment variable:

 ````
-define( 'USE_WP_CRON', true );
+USE_WP_CRON=true
 ````

 There is a possibility to use server-side cron.
 It's needed to do next steps to make it run: